Joseph Massino: Three capos and Napolitano murders

-Following the Galante hit, Massino began jockeying for power with Dominick "Sonny Black" Napolitano, another Rastelli loyalist capo.
-Both men were themselves threatened by another faction seeking to depose the absentee boss led by capos Alphonse "Sonny Red" Indelicato, Dominick "Big Trin" Trincera and Philip Giaccone.
-The Commission initially tried to maintain neutrality, but in 1981, Massino got word from his informants that the three capos were stocking up on automatic weapons and planning to kill the Rastelli loyalists within the Bonanno family to take complete control.
-Massino turned to Colombo crime family boss Carmine Persico and Gambino boss Paul Castellano for advice; they told him to act immediately.
+Following the Galante hit, Massino began jockeying for power with Dominick "Sonny Black" Napolitano, another caporegime and Rastelli loyalist.
+Both men were themselves threatened by another faction seeking to depose the absentee boss, led by capos Giaccone, Alphonse "Sonny Red" Indelicato and Dominick "Big Trin" Trincera.
+The Commission initially tried to maintain neutrality, but in 1981 Massino got word from his informants that the three capos were stocking up on automatic weapons and planning to wipe out the Rastelli loyalists to take complete control of the family.
+Massino turned to Colombo family boss Carmine Persico and Gambino family boss Paul Castellano for advice; they told him to act immediately.

 Massino, Napolitano and Gerlando Sciascia, a Sicilian-born capo linked to the Montreal Rizzuto crime family, arranged a meeting at a Brooklyn social club with the three capos for May 5, 1981.
 They had four gunmen, including Vitale and Bonanno-affiliated Montreal boss Vito Rizzuto, hiding in a closet to ambush them.
 When Trinchera, Giaccone and Indelicato arrived with Frank Lino to meet Massino, they were shot to death, with Massino himself stopping Indelicato from escaping.
 Lino escaped unscathed by running out the door.
 The hit further improved Massino's prestige, but was marred by both Lino's escape and the discovery of Indelicato's body on May 28.

 Massino quickly won Lino over to his side, but Indelicato's son, Anthony "Bruno" Indelicato, vowed revenge.
-Napolitano assigned associate Donnie Brasco, who he hoped to make a made man, to kill Indelicato.
-"Brasco", however, was in fact an undercover FBI agent named Joseph Pistone; shortly after the hit was ordered, Pistone's assignment was ended and Napolitano was informed of their infiltration.
+Napolitano assigned associate Donnie Brasco, who he hoped to induct as a made man, to kill the younger Indelicato.
+"Brasco," however, was in fact an undercover FBI agent named Joseph Pistone; shortly after the hit was ordered, Pistone's assignment was ended and Napolitano was informed of the family's infiltration.

-Already skeptical of Napolitano's support of "Brasco", Massino was deeply disturbed by the breach of security when he learned of the agent's true identity.
-Vitale would later testify that this was the reason Massino subsequently decided to murder Napolitano as well; as he would later quote Massino, "I have to give him a receipt for the Donnie Brasco situation."
-In his own testimony, Massino instead claimed Napolitano was targeted for trying to take over the Bonannos himself.
-On August 17, the former renegade Frank Lino and Steven Cannone drove Napolitano to the house of Ronald Filocomo, a Bonanno family associate, for a meeting.
-Napolitano was greeted by captain Frank Coppa, then thrown down the stairs to the house's basement by Lino and shot to death.
+Already skeptical of Napolitano's support of "Brasco," Massino was deeply disturbed by the breach of security when he learned of the agent's true identity.
+Vitale would later testify that this was the reason Massino subsequently decided to murder Napolitano as well; as he would later quote Massino: "I have to give him a receipt for the Donnie Brasco situation."
+In his own testimony, Massino instead claimed Napolitano was targeted for trying to take over the family himself.
+On August 17, Lino and Steven Cannone drove Napolitano to the house of Ronald Filocomo, a Bonanno family associate, for a meeting.
+Napolitano was greeted by caporegime Frank Coppa, then thrown down into the basement by Lino and shot to death.
 Napolitano's body was discovered the following year.

 Benjamin "Lefty" Ruggiero, who helped Pistone formally become a Bonanno associate, was also targeted, but was arrested en route to the meeting where he was expected to be murdered.
 On February 18, 1982, Anthony Mirra, the soldier who first "discovered" Pistone, was assassinated on Massino's orders.
 Mirra had gone into hiding upon Pistone's exposure but was ultimately betrayed and murdered by his protégé and cousin, Joseph D'Amico.